raspberrypilearning/comic-character/en/step_6.md

 ## Validate your user's input

-In this step, you will continue building the functionality of your form.
-You will use JavaScript to show/hide elements of your form. and show a summary display of your user's superhero character.
+In this step, you will use JavaScript functionality to validate your users input.
 <iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step6" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

 --- task ---